Genesis is our research on how AI decides what people buy.

 Does the model know when it does not know, or does it hallucinate authority?

-The latest report studies what happens after AI systems name a brand: whether shopper demand reaches an official product page, leaks to a third-party seller, or stalls without a usable buy path.
+The latest study tracks what happens after AI names a brand: the buyer lands on the brand’s own page, leaks to a third-party seller, or gets no usable path at all.